emintz/ArduinoLib/RTOSAid/README.md

 ## Details

-Task code resides in a function whose logic either runs in an endless loop or, if it needs to stop, explicitly shuts itself now.
+Task code resides in a function whose logic either runs in an endless loop or, if it needs to stop, shuts itself down.
 If the function returns, FreeRTOS restarts the application.
-To prevent his, the RTOSAid task shuts itself down if the task method returns, but it is extremely poor practice to rely on this.
+To prevent his, the RTOSAid tas shuts itself down if the task method returns, but it is extremely poor practice to rely on this.

-Even though the task function runs an endless loop, it must not run continuously.
-It must, for example, wait for input or another type of event, or it can just wait periodically.
-Waiting tasks do not block.
-Instead, FreeRTOS runs other tasks.

-In fact, FreeRTOS is always running _some_ task.
-To ensure that it always one, it provides a built-in idle task that runs only when no other task is available.

-FreeRTOS also maintains a wtachdog timer that reboots the system when it expires.
-The idle task resets the watchdog whenever it runs.
+FreeRTOS never stops.
+It always runs _some_ task.
+If it has no real work to do, FreeRTOS runs its built-in, do-little idle task.

+The idle task has one important function, resetting the timer that detects runaway tasks.
+Should this timer, the "watchdog timer", expire, FreeRTOS assumes that a user process has entered an endless loop and reboots the system.
 Resetting the watchdog timer is **vital**.
-Should it espire, FreeRTOS assumes that the system has hung and reboots, as stated above.
-I cannot emphasize this enough: all task logic **must** pause periodically to avoid a panic restart.
+I cannot emphasize this enough: all tasks (except the idle task, as explained above) **must** pause periodically to avoid a panic restart.
 Tasks can pause by

 1. Invoking
    [`vTaskDelay()`](https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32/api-reference/system/freertos.html#_CPPv410vTaskDelayK10TickType_t),
    [`delay()`](https://www.arduino.cc/reference/en/language/functions/time/delay/),
-   or a similar function
+   or any other function that explicitly pauses the task
 2. Suspending
 3. Waiting for a notification from another task
 4. Waiting for a message to arrive
 5. Waiting to acquire a semaphore
 6. Waiting for a timer to expire
 7. Waiting on a hardware event such as a voltage change on an input GPIO

+Paused tasks consume no CPU, though they continue to occupy storage.
+If a task starts asychronous I/O before pausing, the I/O operation can continue while the task waits and, if so directed, wake the task upon completion.

 A task can be in the following states